PeterNaydenov/dt-toolbox/README.md

   - Converts objects in key-value string;
   - Replacement for underscore/lodash libraries;

-Deliberately designed to work nicely with JSON and simplify data creation, searching and extracting data processes.
+Deliberately designed to work nicely with JSON and simplify data creation, searching and extracting data processes. **Works in node projects and browsers**.